-Sprout Social allows you to quickly target various segments of your audience when composing a message.
+Sprout Social allows you to target various segments of your audience when composing a message.
 This article will detail how to select specific targeting options when creating content.

 Facebook offers a few different options for your posts.
 You can Limit Your Post's Audience, Target Your Post or create an Unpublished Post.